NCERT Exemplar Class 9 Science Solutions Chapter 11 Work and Energy

 The total energy of any body is the sum of kinetic energy and potential energy.

-When a body falls freely towards the earth; kinetic energy of the body increases and potential energy of the body decreases.
+When a body falls freely towards the earth, the kinetic energy of the body increases, and the potential energy of the body decreases.

-However, by the law of conservation of energy total energy of the body remain constant.
+However, by the law of conservation of energy total energy of the body remains constant.

 The correct answer to this question is option C.